-Applicants will still need to complete and submit a valid Application Form to be received by no later than 11.00 a.m. on 26 March 2019.
-You should ensure that the relevant box in Section 2 of the Offer Application Form has been ticked.
+Applicants will still need to complete and submit a valid Offer for Subscription Application Form to be received by no later than 11.00 a.m. on 23 March 2021.
+You should ensure that the relevant box in Section 2 of the Offer for Subscription Application Form has been ticked.